Chandanaayesetty/ETH_Intermediate_mod4/README.md

 - **Token Locking**: Users can lock their tokens for a specified duration.
 Locked tokens cannot be transferred until the lock period expires.
 - **Token Unlocking**: After the lock period expires, users can unlock their tokens and transfer them freely.
 - **Locked Token Information**: Users can check the amount of tokens locked and the unlock time for any address.
+- **Add Item**:Adds a new item with a unique itemId, Sets the name and cost of the item.
+- **Redeems**:Redeems an item by its itemId, checks that the item exists and the user has sufficient tokens.

 ## Functions